|Height:||0-10 cm (0-3.9 inch)|

 Crocus chrysanthus 'Goldilocks' - an old favorite, but still one of the best with deep yellow strikingly marked with dark purplish brown on the exterior.
 In the photo, the flowers are still closed, awaiting warmth and sunshine to open.
 Also see the photos of C. chrysanthus 'Advance' above, which show 'Goldilocks' a couple weeks later and the flowers fully open.
 Photo by Mark McDonough.

-Crocus chrysanthus 'Prins Claus' - Perhaps my absolute favorite C. chrysanthus selection, this one has pristine white flowers marked deep purple on the outside.
+Crocus chrysanthus 'Prins Claus' was described by Mark McDonough.
+He wrote: "perhaps my absolute favorite C. chrysanthus selection, this one has pristine white flowers marked deep purple on the outside.
 The sumptuous flowers are goblet-shaped with rounded tepals, wafting an enticing spicy-sweet scent.
 The four photos depict a clump that's about 10 years old in which there's barely enough space for the flowers to open.
-In many years the flowers are trashed by bad weather, but when they make it, it's worth the years of waiting.
+In many years the flowers are trashed by bad weather, but when they make it, it's worth the years of waiting."
 Photos by Mark McDonough.
-The last photograph is an overhead view of the floriferous clump taken March 29, 2003.
+The fourth photograph is an overhead view of the floriferous clump taken March 29, 2003.
 The day after taking this picture, it poured rain, followed by 1-1/2 weeks of ice, hail, snow, and more rain, which more or less finished off this year's display.
+The last photo by Martin Bohnet shows the purple markings, making this a very attractive crocus on not so sunny days.

 Crocus chrysanthus 'Romance' has a pale yellow outside and a dark yellow inside.
 Photographs by David Pilling.